Norma (album)

-Norma is the sixth studio album by Chilean and Mexican singer Mon Laferte.
+Norma is the sixth studio album by Chilean Mexican singer-songwriter Mon Laferte.
 It was released on 9 November 2018 through Universal Music México.

 At the 20th Annual Latin Grammy Awards, Norma won in the category Best Alternative Music Album.
 It also won the Pulsar Award for Album of the Year.

 Background and recording

 Norma is a concept album that explores the different stages of love, with each song telling part of a story of the relationship.
 The title for Norma comes from the artist's first name (Norma Monserrat Bustamante Laferte), which she disliked but used it to show that in her love life always follows the same "norma" (norm).

 Norma was recorded in a single session at Studio A of Capitol Studios in Los Angeles, California, on 16 June 2018.
 The recording was made in a single shot, without using the overdubbing technique of layers of audio.
 Still, all the instruments were played simultaneously to give the material the sensation of live recording.
 13 musicians participated in this recording.
 Omar Rodríguez-López was in charge of production, while the recording engineer was Bruce Botnick.